Hybe: 2005–2021: Big Hit Entertainment Co., Ltd.

-2021–present: Hybe Corporation
+2021–present: Hybe, expansions, and investigations

-Big Hit announced its rebranding into an entertainment lifestyle platform company under the name Hybe Corporation in March 2021.
-The company underwent a complete organizational restructuring, which also saw the name "Big Hit Entertainment" (as relates to music operations) become Big Hit Music under Hybe's new Labels division.
+Big Hit announced its rebranding into an entertainment lifestyle platform company under the name Hybe in March 2021.
+The company underwent a complete organizational restructuring, which also saw the recording and management arm of Big Hit Entertainment spun off into an independent label named Big Hit Music under Hybe's new Labels division.
 The renaming was approved at a shareholders meeting on March 30.
 The company relocated to its new headquarters in the Yongsan Trade Center in Yongsan District on March 22, and the rebrand went into effect on March 31.
 Hybe acquired Scooter Braun's Ithaca Holdings and all its properties, including SB Projects and Big Machine Label Group, through its subsidiary Hybe America in April.
 The corporation invested $950 million (₩1.07 trillion) into the America branch to finance the buyout; $1.05 billion was paid to Ithaca shareholders and bondholders.
 BH Odyssey Merger Sub, a newly created subsidiary of Hybe America, facilitated the acquisition, and was later dissolved after the deal's finalization.
 The Carlyle Group, a minority shareholder and original investor, sold its stake in Ithaca as part of the deal.
-Braun joined Hybe's board, while Scott Borchetta retained his position as CEO of Big Machine.
+Braun joined Hybe's board, while Scott Borchetta retained his position as CEO of Big Machine Label Group.
 That same month, Time named Hybe one of the "100 Most Influential Companies of 2021", under the "Pioneers" section.

 Japanese streaming platform Showroom announced a business and capital partnership with Hybe in May 2021 to improve its domestic services and expand access to Japanese content in South Korea, the United States, and globally.
 Hybe was added to the MSCI Korea index on May 12, and the index updated on May 28.
 Following a second organizational restructuring, Bang resigned as CEO on July 1 to return his focus to music production.
-He was replaced by Park Ji-won but retained his position as Chairman of the Board of Directors.
+He was replaced by Jiwon Park but retained his position as chairman of the board of directors.
 In November, Hybe entered into an equity-based partnership with Korean fintech company Dunamu to develop a joint venture NFT business for the creation of digital assets.
 It acquired a 2.6% stake in the company for ₩500 billion ($423.8 million), while Dunamu received a 5.6% stake in Hybe for ₩700 billion ($590 million).
 On November 11, Hybe won a Red Dot Design Award in the Brands & Communication Design category at the 2021 Red Dot Design Awards for its new corporate identity (CI) design.
 The establishment of a new music label, ADOR, was announced on November 12.
-Chief Brand Officer (CBO) Min Hee-jin was appointed as its CEO and tasked with overseeing the management of the label's first girl group, later announced as NewJeans, which debuted in July 2022.
+Chief brand officer (CBO) Min Hee-jin was appointed as its president and tasked with overseeing the management of the label's first girl group, later announced as NewJeans, which debuted in July 2022.